CHRISTMAS IN THE 80S

 Overall, there was a lot more preparation needed for Christmas in the 80s than there is today.
 My Dad would call out the chimney sweep so we didn't end up having a black and sooty christmas, while Mum would have to fit in a trip to the local butchers to order her sausages, bacon and a joint of meat.
 We usually opted for beef, although sometimes it was pork with crackling.

 One year (possibly 1982), I demanded that my parents buy a turkey.
 I remember looking-up at my parents with my puppy dog eyes claiming that "Everyone at school is having turkey!".
 "If you want turkey, then I'll give you turkey!" replied my Dad, with a knowing grin on his face.
 Of course, just to teach me a lesson he bought the biggest turkey in the World.
 Okay, so that's probably not true, but it was a monster!
 Actually, that's not true, either, it was actually just a turkey, but it was certainly the size of a monster.
-How my Mum managed to get it into the oven I'll never know.
-Of course, this did the trick.
+How my Mum managed to fit it into the oven I'll never know.
 After a week of eating turkey dinners and my Dad repeatedly asking me whether I'd like a turkey sandwich, you can be sure that we never had turkey ever again!

 It was also up to Mum to remember to pre-order a copy of the Christmas edition of the Radio Times and TV Times.
 Although there were only three TV channels, you needed the Radio Times for the BBC1 and BBC2 listings and the TV times for the ITV listings.
 There were no other listings magazines around, so if you forgot to order them at the newsagents then there was a good chance you would have to get through Christmas without them.
 Now that would have been a disaster!